DianaMCosta/DianaMCosta/README.md

 ## Hi there 👋
-O meu nome é Diana, e sou estudante do terceiro ano de Engenharia Informática.
+O meu nome é Diana, e sou estudante do Primeiro ano do Mestrado Engenharia Informática.
 <!--
 **DianaMCosta/DianaMCosta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.